Manuel87/InDesignNormalizeFontsize/README.md

 ![schriftgroesse04](http://vongebhardi.de/variables_of_type/Bilder/schriftgroesse_04.png)

 # Acknowledgement
-This scripts are based on Gerald Singelmanns "SetVisualCharSize.jsx" (http://www.indesign-faq.de/de/versal-und-andere-hohen-angleichen)
+The Indesign scripts are based on Gerald Singelmanns "SetVisualCharSize.jsx" (http://www.indesign-faq.de/de/versal-und-andere-hohen-angleichen)

 # Feedback
 If you encounter any bug or have some recommendations to improve the script please feel free to contact me. (m.vongebhardi<ät>gmail.com)